SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_SRM_Function_Resources_Consistency.md

 ## Impact when issues detected

-* Impact: "Operation of the DataMiner System and SRM could be affected by this problem."
+- Impact: "Operation of the DataMiner System and SRM could be affected by this problem."
-* Action: "Try to update the resources to resolve the inconsistencies."
+- Action: "Try to update the resources to resolve the inconsistencies."

 ## Limitations

-* Needs the SRM Framework.
+- Needs the SRM framework.
-* Needs an SRM license.
+- Needs an SRM license.
-* The ResourceManager needs to be initialized.
+- Resource Manager needs to be initialized.